Woman standing in the doorway to a store

 Providing resources needed to prosper

-Three decades ago, WEV was founded on a commitment to support the economic success of women- and minority-owned businesses along California’s central coast.
-They continue this commitment by providing a robust continuum of services, from short-term specialty training and counseling programs to comprehensive business planning and long-term advising, all of which are complemented by a loan program targeted to entrepreneurs who don’t have access to traditional financing.
+More than three decades ago, Women’s Economic Ventures (WEV) was founded on a commitment to support the economic success of women- and minority-owned businesses along California’s central coast.
+The organization continues this commitment by providing a robust continuum of services, from short-term specialty training and counseling programs to comprehensive business planning and long-term advising, all of which are complemented by a loan program targeted to entrepreneurs who don’t have access to traditional financing.

 Explore more